en0/en0.github.com/content/LinkedList.md

 # Conclusion

 Linked lists are often overlooked.
 Although they solve similar problems as arrays, they have strengths that arrays do not.
-Linked lists are well suited to tasks that require quick add and remove where sequence is important but would be a poor choice if you need to query or check membership of a large collection.
+Linked lists are well suited to tasks that require quick adding and removeing, or tasks where sequence is important, but would be a poor choice if you need to query or check membership of a large collection.

-As with any other data structure, it is useful to consider the positives and the negative characteristics and how they might relate to your specific problem.
+As with any other data structure, it is useful to consider the positive and negative characteristics and how they might relate to your specific problem.

 # Other Thoughts

-One more consideration regarding linked lists that I find intriguing: They are the basis of understanding for many of the more complex data structures such as Binary Search Trees, Heaps, and Graphs.
-Each of these structures keep a reference to its neighbors the same way and it is simply how the data is organized within the structure that gives it unique characteristics.
-A linked list is nothing more then a simple tree in the say way a tree is a simple graph.
+One more consideration regarding linked lists that I find intriguing: understanding lists is essential to understanding many more complex data structures such as Binary Search Trees, Heaps, and Graphs.
+Each of these structures keep references to their neighbors in the same way lists do, and it is simply how the data is organized within the structure that gives it unique characteristics.
+A linked list is nothing more than a simple tree in the way a tree is a simple graph.